 I was once at a wedding where the entire bridal party went upstairs to smoke in a hotel room.
 After about 15 minutes, there was a noticeable lag in the party.
 Then the bride and groom returned – and so did their guests!
-Your food may be great and your music might be a knockout, but it’s you that your guests have come to be with.
+Your food may be great and your music might be a knockout, but your guests came here to be with you.
 If you don’t want to be part of the main event, there’s a good chance they won’t either.

 4. Do get on the dance floor.